top of page

 Bridger

 Bridger is a young therapist, only a year old.
-He is an old sole and has found his calm sitting with clients.
+He is an old soul and has found his calm sitting with clients.
 Bridger loves being in session and holding space for whatever you may be going through.

 bottom of page